mikros-dev/protoc-gen-mikros-extensions/docs/addons.md

 ones inside the protobuf files, the new annotations must be declared in its own .proto file, following the official [extension declarations](https://protobuf.dev/programming-guides/extension_declarations/).

-Also, this new .proto file must be put inside the `mikros/extensions` directory so that, when building the plugin, all .proto files, both the plugin and the custom ones, are compiled together.
-This is required for these new annotations to be found inside the addon code when used.
+Remember to compile new .proto files, generating a Go source, since they will be required when building the addon.

+Also, these new .proto files must be put inside a known directory when compiling your protos, so buf/protoc may recognize their new annotations.

 ## Context